Giving Themselves the Greenlight: Inside the AI Film Festival

 Sunday, December 14th at Los Feliz showcased this new breed of storyteller.
 Filmmakers from across the globe gathered to debut their projects, many making their world premieres.
 Bert Holland championed these innovators, directors, visual artists, and one person studios who've turned AI from a debate into a tool for executing their complete creative vision.
 Holland may get emotional about the transformative power of these films, or when he has to cut one from the program.
 But what his festival is providing for this new wave of creators is desperately needed: a space where their work isn't questioned for how it was made, but celebrated for what it achieves.

 To understand Rufus and the Compton Cowboys, you need to understand what drives Larry Ulrich.
-This isn't just a film, it's an act of reclamation.
+This isn't just a film—it's an act of reclamation.
+As Ulrich expressed to me, "Christ gets all of the Glory!"

 "Cowboy" started as a slur.
 Ulrich knows this.
 He's spent his career twisting derogatory narratives into symbols of power, and this project continues that mission.
 His Black cowboys aren't sidekicks or background characters; they're leaders with confidence and autonomy.
 In a genre that historically erased Black agency, Ulrich is using AI to write his community back into the story as the protagonists they always were.